 The stable outlook reflects our expectation that MWD will maintain sound financial performance with consistent debt service coverage and liquidity levels despite the long term challenge of meeting the water demands of a growing population, the increasing cost pressures of regulatory requirements, and environmental risks that will reduce the reliability of available water supplies.
-It also incorporates our expectation that MWD will effectively manage through the impacts of the coronavirus crisis, which are likely to include lower demand and somewhat reduced flexibility to increase rates as evidenced by a reduced rate increase for fiscal 2021.
+It also incorporates our expectation that MWD will effectively manage through the impacts of the coronavirus crisis, which will include lower demand and somewhat reduced flexibility to increase rates, both of which are likely to contribute to slower revenue growth.